-The London NERC DTP’s Management Board includes representatives from each of the partner organisations, as well as student representatives from each cohort, and is responsible for overseeing the management of the DTP.
-The board meets once a month to discuss issues relating to training, research and administration of the programme.
+The London NERC DTP’s Management Board includes representatives from each of the partner organisations, as well as student representatives and is responsible for overseeing the management of the DTP.
+The board meets 3 times a year to discuss issues relating to training, research and administration of the programme.

 Biodiversity & Macroecology Theme Head, Senior Research Fellow, Institute of Zoology

-My research combines theoretical approaches and comparative analyses to look at broad scale patterns in ecology related to body size, diet and trophic level.
-My recent work has focused the body size scaling of prey selection and abundance in predators, and patterns in animal space use.
-I also work with projects examining human-wildlife interactions particularly focusing on the impacts of altered landscapes on wildlife ecology and species richness.
+Chris's research combines theoretical approaches and comparative analyses to look at broad scale patterns in ecology related to body size, diet and trophic level.
+His recent work has focused the body size scaling of prey selection and abundance in predators, and patterns in animal space use.
+He also works with projects examining human-wildlife interactions particularly focusing on the impacts of altered landscapes on wildlife ecology and species richness.
 This research includes examining ways to improve wildlife monitoring methods, particularly focusing on the use of camera traps to estimate mammalian biodiversity.

 Head of Postgraduate Studies, The Natural History Museum